chudsonwr/docker-cli/README.md

 * _relaunch_ - which will stop a running compose stack, download the changes, rebuild and relaunch

 ##### --github
-This is the Github project and reposiroty you wish to build, i.e `chudsonwr/my_web_app`
+This is the Github project and repository you wish to build, i.e `chudsonwr/my_web_app`

 ##### --version
 This is either the git commit hash or the branch you would like to build